robertwayne/dpymenus/examples/README.md

 ---

 This directory contains runnable examples of various menus.
 If you wish to run the test bot, you will need to supply a personal bot token -- otherwise it will not run.
-The `databases` directory contains examples showing how to use menus with various databases.
+See **["Running Examples"](https://dpymenus.com/running_examples.html)** in the book for detailed steps.

 ### Run the test bot: